 In other respects, though, the RLX fades into the midsize luxury sedan pack.
-It's an unremarkable car to drive, and apart from its arresting LED headlights, the styling is utterly forgettable.
+The base model is an unremarkable car to drive, and apart from its arresting LED headlights, the styling is utterly forgettable.
 Even the high-tech interior is lacking in elegance, as the navigation screen is the same size and resolution as the one you'll find in a Honda Accord.
-Buyers have plenty of choices in this price range, of course: The Audi A6, BMW 5 Series and Lexus GS 350 are more entertaining to drive, while the Mercedes-Benz E350 is more luxurious.
-Meanwhile, big sedans like the Cadillac XTS and Hyundai Genesis offer many of the same tech features while undercutting the RLX on price.
-Indeed, this is a tough crowd and the front-drive Acura RLX is largely outmatched.
-The AWD hybrid version can't get here soon enough.
+Buyers have plenty of choices in this price range, of course: The 2014 Audi A6, 2014 BMW 5 Series and 2014 Lexus GS 350 are more entertaining to drive, while the new 2015 Hyundai Genesis offers many of the same tech features while undercutting the RLX on price.

-The base RLX starts you off with 18-inch wheels, LED headlights, a sunroof, keyless ignition/entry, a power tilt-and-telescoping steering wheel, eight-way power front seats (with four-way power lumbar), heating and memory functions for the front seats, leatherette (vinyl) upholstery and tri-zone automatic climate control.
+The base RLX starts you off with 18-inch wheels, LED headlights, a sunroof, keyless ignition and entry, a power tilt-and-telescoping steering wheel, heated eight-way power front seats (with four-way power lumbar), driver memory settings, leatherette (premium vinyl) upholstery and tri-zone automatic climate control.
 Also standard are a rearview camera, Bluetooth, SMS text-to-speech capability for MAP-enabled phones and a 10-speaker ELS sound system with a CD player, digital music storage, a USB/iPod interface, HD radio and satellite radio.

-Moving up to the RLX with Navigation adds navigation capability for the 8-inch screen that's already at the top of the dash, plus access to the AcuraLink suite of smartphone apps.
+The Navigation package adds navigation capability for the 8-inch screen that's already at the top of the dash, plus access to the AcuraLink suite of smartphone apps.
 In addition, the climate control system uses the nav system's GPS to adjust cabin temperature according to the angle of the sun.

-Finally, there's the RLX with Advance package, which adds adaptive cruise control, a collision mitigation system with automatic braking, a lane keeping assist system, front and rear parking sensors, ventilated front seats and heated rear seats.
+The Advance package adds adaptive cruise control, a collision mitigation system with automatic braking, a lane-keeping assist system, front and rear parking sensors, ventilated front seats and heated rear seats.

-Front-wheel-drive RLXs have a 310-hp 3.5-liter V6 paired with a six-speed automatic transmission that has both a sport mode and steering-wheel-mounted paddle shifters.
-In Edmunds testing, a 2014 RLX Advance went from zero to 60 mph in 6.3 seconds, which is average for a midsize luxury sedan.
-The EPA rates the RLX at 20 mpg city/31 mpg highway and 24 combined, which are above-average numbers for a six-cylinder luxury sedan.
+The base Acura RLX comes standard with a 310-hp 3.5-liter V6 engine.
+Front-wheel drive and a six-speed automatic transmission with both a Sport mode and steering-wheel-mounted paddle shifters are standard.
+In Edmunds testing, a 2014 RLX with the Advance package went from zero to 60 mph in 6.3 seconds, which is average for a midsize luxury sedan.
+The EPA rates the RLX at 24 mpg combined (20 city/31 highway), which are above-average numbers for a six-cylinder luxury sedan.

 The 2014 RLX comes with antilock disc brakes, front-seat side airbags, full-length side curtain airbags and a driver knee airbag.
 A rearview camera is standard, but you have to move all the way up to the Advance package to get front and rear parking sensors.
 That package is also your ticket to collision mitigation and lane keeping assist.
 A blind spot monitoring system is included starting with the Technology package trim level.